 Ikebukuro (池袋) – Allegedly haunted?
-Has lots of haunted skyscrapers and cursed apartment buildings, and when I was looking into this area I mainly found ghost stories which weren’t very useful haha.
+Has lots of haunted skyscrapers and cursed apartment buildings, and when I was looking into this area, I mainly found ghost stories which weren’t very useful, haha.

-*Jimbocho (神田神保町) – A popular haunt for avid readers, publishers, and authors, this district is full of publishing houses, used book stores, cafes, antique stores, and all things literary.
+*Jimbocho (神田神保町) – A popular haunt for avid readers, publishers, and authors, this district is full of publishing houses, used bookstores, cafes, antique stores, and all things literary.

 Kasumigaseki (霞ヶ関) – Situated to the south of the Imperial Palace, Kasumigaseki is where Japan’s Supreme Court and National Diet are located, along with all of Japan’s primary government offices.
-As with any capital city and political area, there are usually protestors assembled here, and it’s a great way to learn about local and national political sentiments, if you speak Japanese.
+As with any capital city and political area, there are usually protestors assembled here, and it’s a great way to learn about local and national political sentiments if you speak Japanese.

-Kichijoji (吉祥寺)- A very middle class, pedestrian neighborhood, where Inokashira Park is located, which has been repeatedly voted one of Tokyo’s most enjoyable and attractive green spaces.
+Kichijoji (吉祥寺)- A very middle-class, pedestrian neighborhood, where Inokashira Park is located, which has been repeatedly voted one of Tokyo’s most enjoyable and attractive green spaces.

 Koenji (高円寺) – Old buildings, that are being bolstered by young business owners drawn in by low rent and costs of running a business here.
 Lots of interesting, unique cafes, restaurants, bars, and entertainment here.

-Kyobashi (京橋) – Kyobashi, which means “Bridge to the Capital”, located just next to Edo Castle, was the site of the first Kabuki theatre built in Tokyo in 1624.
-This brought in theatre goers and actors, who were considered to be undesirables at the time, which the Shogun later deemed too much trouble for himself, and ordered the actors and theaters to leave.
+Kyobashi (京橋) – Kyobashi, which means “Bridge to the Capital,” located just next to Edo Castle, was the site of the first Kabuki theatre built in Tokyo in 1624.
+This brought in theatergoers and actors, who were considered to be undesirables at the time, which the Shogun later deemed too much trouble for himself, and ordered the actors and theaters to leave.
 In their place, the current shopping and business district took its place, which would have been much more desirable for the Shogunate.
-During WWII, Kyobashi was among the casualties of the war, and was eventually rebuilt.
+During WWII, Kyobashi was among the casualties of the war and was eventually rebuilt.
 If you want to read some very depressing stories about the river that once ran here, and why the war and its firebombing obliterated the river that once ran through Kyobashi, you can look into that for yourself.

 *Meguro (目黒区) – Primarily a residential district, where Japanese couples move to raise children.
-Meguro is known for good schools, being safe, and full of quaint places to shop and dine.
+Meguro is known for its good schools, being safe, and full of quaint places to shop and dine.

-Nakameguro (中目黒)- This famous district is where visitors during cherry blossom season can see the Meguro river and her canals lined with beautiful cherry blossoms and warm glowing lanterns.
-Originally the canal was extremely polluted and no one would go near it, but in the 80s the Japanese government invested in cleaning and restoring the river, and it’s now one of the city’s main draws.
+Nakameguro (中目黒)- This famous district is where visitors during cherry blossom season can see the Meguro River and her canals lined with beautiful cherry blossoms and warm glowing lanterns.
+Originally the canal was extremely polluted, and no one would go near it, but in the 80s, the Japanese government invested in cleaning and restoring the river, and it’s now one of the city’s main draws.
 Many people now consider this to be one of the most romantic places in the world, and it’s a great spot to visit if you’re in Tokyo March-April.

-Nakano (中野区)- This special ward of Tokyo has the highest population density in Tokyo and is extremely jam packed with people, which makes it an amazing place to explore and experience.
+Nakano (中野区)- This special ward of Tokyo has the highest population density in Tokyo and is extremely jam-packed with people, which makes it an amazing place to explore and experience.